Overview of a Partnership

 If two or more people carry on business together other than through a company, the business is a partnership.

-Things that need to be considered include contributions to capital, contributions to expenses, division of profits, pre-emption rights to buy out the interest of a retiring partner, arrangements in the event of death or TPD of a partner and insolvency.
+Things that need to be considered include the proportions of the partnership held by each partner, contributions to capital, contributions to expenses, division of profits, pre-emption rights to buy out the interest of a retiring partner and arrangements in the event of death or TPD of a partner and insolvency.

 These agreements deserve careful consideration as they can be the foundation of a long and prosperous enterprise.
-Equally, a sound agreement that includes mechanisms for dealing with difficulties that might arise provides an excellent basis for the resolution of disagreements.
+Equally, a sound agreement should include mechanisms for dealing with the resolution of disagreements.

 Transfer of partnership shares is not as easy as the transfer of shares in the company.
 That is because the admission or exit of a partner – even though it is contemplated in the existing partnership agreement – has the practical effect of creating a new partnership.
 Legal and accounting overheads in relation to the transfer of partnership shares are higher than case of company shares.